Need to talk? Call 1800 882 436.

 Why is amniotic fluid important during pregnancy?

-Amniotic fluid has a few important functions that help to support your baby’s growth and development.
+Amniotic fluid is important during pregnancy for your baby's growth and development.
+It helps:

-• your baby to move around in your uterus
+• your baby move around in your uterus

-• your baby’s lungs, digestive system and muscles to develop
+• your baby's lungs, digestive system and muscles develop

 • maintain a normal temperature around your baby

-• cushion and protect your baby and their umbilical cord from pressure or outside injury
+• cushion and protect your baby from pressure or outside injury

 How is amniotic fluid assessed?

 Amniotic fluid can be assessed and measured using ultrasound.
-The ultrasound probe will be placed on your tummy and the healthcare professional will look for pockets of amniotic fluid around your baby.
+The ultrasound probe will be placed on your abdomen (tummy).
+Your healthcare professional will look for pockets of amniotic fluid around your baby and check how much fluid there is.
+The amount of fluid is usually described in centimetres and is called the Amniotic Fluid Index (AFI).

 What do the results of this test mean?

-The amount of amniotic fluid around your baby provides some information about your baby’s wellbeing.
-Too much or too little fluid can be associated with pregnancy complications and can sometimes signal that there is a problem.
+The amount of amniotic fluid around your baby provides some information about your baby's wellbeing.
+Too much or too little fluid can be associated with pregnancy complications.
+It can sometimes be a sign that there's a problem.

-For this reason, the amount of amniotic fluid is often measured during your routine pregnancy ultrasounds.
+For this reason, the amount of amniotic fluid you have is often measured during your routine pregnancy ultrasounds.

 How much fluid is normal?

-The amount of amniotic fluid that you can expect in pregnancy depends on how many weeks pregnant you.
-The amount will vary from person to person and in each pregnancy.
+The amount of amniotic fluid you have also varies from person to person and in each pregnancy.

 What if the amount of fluid is not normal?

-In a small number of pregnancies, the amount of fluid around the baby may be higher or lower than expected.
-This may be because of a pregnancy complication and can sometimes indicate that there is a problem, although in some cases a cause may not always be found.
+In some pregnancies, the amount of amniotic fluid may be higher or lower than expected.
+This can be due to a pregnancy complication, and may sometimes be a sign that there's a problem.

 • Oligohydramnios is the medical term used to describe having low or not enough amniotic fluid.